abhin2002/magnathon-Hello-World/README.md

 # Empty Bin - MAGNATHON
- We aim to predict the amount of food and predict their qualities in domains like community kitchen, restaurant, school/collage mess and all of the food industry by utilizing supervised machine learning.

-If we could accurately predict the amount of raw materials and thereby the amount of food through everyday analysis we can minimise the quantity of food waste drastically and thereby provide for the needy.
+ We aim to predict the amount of food and predict their qualities in domains like community kitchen, restaurant, school/collage mess and all of the food industry by utilizing supervised machine learning.If we could accurately predict the amount of raw materials and thereby the amount of food through everyday analysis we can minimise the quantity of food waste drastically and thereby provide for the needy.